bradfrost/atomic-design/chapter-3.md

 We've now covered Pattern Lab's core functionality, but we're not done yet!
 Next we'll cover a few additional features that should be considered irrespective of what tool you use to create your pattern library.

 ### Viewport tools for flexible patterns
 The myriad of devices now accessing the Web has forced designers to re-embrace the intrinsic fluidity of the medium.
-Thankfully, techniques like responsive web design allow us to create layouts that look and function beautifully on any screen.
+Thankfully, techniques like [responsive web design](http://alistapart.com/article/responsive-web-design) allow us to create layouts that look and function beautifully on any screen.

-Responsive design makes establishing flexible patterns in our design systems a no-brainer, but creating fluid patterns has other advantages as well.
+It's a no-brainer that we need to establish flexible patterns in our design systems if we want to create responsive designs, but creating fluid patterns has additional advantages.
 The more fluid a UI component is, the more resilient and versatile it becomes.
-Imagine being able to take a component, let's say a photo gallery slider, and

-Indeed, that is the promise of element [container queries](http://alistapart.com/article/container-queries-once-more-unto-the-breach)
+Imagine being able to take a component — let's say a photo gallery slider — and be able to plunk it anywhere we need it.
+Sometimes we may need it to be a full-bleed element occupying the entire viewport.
+Other times we may need to include it in the context of an article.
+And still other times we may want to include it in the sidebar.
+The idea is that we can build our components fluidly, and they'll adapt their layout and functionality to and whatever containers we put them into.

+Indeed, this is the promise of [container queries](http://alistapart.com/article/container-queries-once-more-unto-the-breach).
+While still being developed as a native browser capability, this feature would allow us pattern-crazed designers and developers to better implement fluid UI systems.

+So between responsive design, container queries, and common-sense resiliency, we now understand why it's so imperative to create flexible UI patterns.
+But how do we do that?
+And how can our pattern library tools help us think flexibly?

 - The dangers of focusing on popular device dimensions
 - I created a tool called [ish.](http://bradfrost.com/demo/ish/), which is baked into Pattern Lab.
 - Disco mode
-- Helpts designers and developers uncover bugs along the viewport continuum.
+- Helps designers and developers uncover bugs along the viewport continuum.
 - It's more helpful as a client and colleague education tool.
 Helps them appreciate that you're creating a user interface that looks and functions great no matter what viewport size

 ### Code View